maxloopinmok/weekly-report/17 - 2025 Monday August 25 to Sunday August 31.md

 ## Parts of books I had read when I can't sleep
-- 2023 On Solidarity
-- 2025 An Introduction to Schools of Economic Thought
-- 2018 Universal Basic Income and the Threat to Democracy as We Know It
-- 2024 Universal Basic Income
 - 2022 Smart Brevity
 - 2025 Adult Learning
 - 2025 Successful AI Product Creation - A 9-Step Framework
 - 2013 How to Fail at Almost Everything and Still Win Big
 - 2022 87 Ways to Make $100 daily Online
+- 2025 Shelf Life
+- 2022 Adult Oral Health - Dental Care and Tips for Adults
+- 2022 Oral Health and Dental Care in the Ageing Population
+- 2013 Holistic Dental Care

 ## Routines
 - I update weekly report.